 - Leave your grass clippings after mowing

-- Never use a hose to wash your driveway, instead use a broom
+- Never use a hose to wash your driveway, use a broom

 - Adjust lawn mower to high setting, this allows the grass to retain more moisture